How to Follow up After a Job Interview: Do’s, Don’ts & Examples

 For example, if you’ve talked about AI writing tools during the interview, mention how you can leverage those to streamline their existing workflow systems and processes.
 This shows your attention to detail and reemphasizes your genuine interest in the role.

 When writing follow-up emails, avoid using language that pressures the hiring manager or recruiter into responding immediately.
-Hiring processes are different for each company and can sometimes take a while.
+Also, there is no single best way to follow up after an interview because hiring processes are different for each company and can sometimes take a while.
+Keep theirs in mind.

 ❌ The wrong way: “If I don’t hear back by the end of the day, I’ll assume you’re no longer interested”—sets a negative tone